MichaelWiesheu/MotorOptimization/README.md

 - GeoPDEs (https://rafavzqz.github.io/geopdes/)
 - The NURBS toolbox (https://de.mathworks.com/matlabcentral/fileexchange/26390-nurbs-toolbox-by-d-m-spink)

-which we give full credit to.
+to which we give credit.

 # How to run the code